ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 https://cloud.ibm.com/devops/toolchains/6ffb568a-e48f-4e27-aed0-00ca931dde66?env_id=ibm:yp:us-south

 ```
-{: caption="Example x.
-Options from using `ibmcloud dev create` continued." caption-side="bottom"}
+{: caption="Example 16.
+Confirming names for properties in `ibmcloud dev create`." caption-side="bottom"}

+Should you copy and paste that link given at the end of the output you received as a result of using the command, you will
-When you copy and paste that link, you will be able to access your CD Toolchain, but you can also do
+be able to access your CD Toolchain, but you can also do that from the console later, in case you missed capturing the link.
-that from the console.
-Further information follows, as the process continues.
+Further information follows, as the process continues, as shown in Example 17, where application entries have been created
+online, and a directory with the scaffolded sample code has been created.

 ```
 Cloning repository